mweiden/search-engine/README.md

 1. `docker-compose up`
 1. Open a browser to `localhost:3000`
 1. Start submitting queries
+1. If you want to refresh the search index, run `make inverted_index`

 Note: the autosuggest trie is refreshed every 30 seconds.